-I am assuming that resources will be sourced from nearby locations in the solar system (with the Moon as first choice) for three reasons:
+I am assuming that resources will be sourced as far as possible from nearby locations in the solar system (with the Moon as first choice) for three reasons:

 The cost of getting anything in bulk up from Earth is very high.
 An exception is air, discussed below.

 Environmental: a wish to expand mankind’s resources, not deplete the Earth further.